Find Grad Schools

 45 Yearly Graduations

-San Francisco State University comes in at #3 on our list of the most popular colleges offering master's degrees in English.
+The 3rd most popular school in the country for english majors who are seeking their master's degree is San Francisco State University.
 Each year, around 27,300 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $5,742 per year, while in-state graduate students, on average, pay $7,176 per year.
-During the 2020-2021 academic year, 45 people received their master's degree in English from SFSU.
-About 64% of this group were women, and 38% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 45 people received their master's degree in english from SFSU.
+Around 33% of these students were from an underrepresented racial-ethnic group, and 63% were women.

 #4